Codacy provides account and project-level API tokens that allow you to:

 - Upload coverage data to Codacy

-- Upload the results of running local analysis to Codacy
+- Upload to Codacy the results of running client-side analysis tools

 - Authenticate when using the Codacy API